FStarLang/FStar/doc/book/part4/part4_pure.rst

 precondition and ``ens:a -> Type0`` is the postcondition.
 Using
-``Pure``, we can write the ``factorial`` function we saw at the top of this chapter---F* infers a ``PURE a wp`` type for it, and relates it to the annotated ``Pure int req ens`` type, proving that the latter is stronger.
+``Pure``, we can write the ``factorial`` function we saw at the top of this chapter---F* infers a ``PURE a wp`` type for it, and relates it to the annotated ``Pure int req ens`` type, proving that the latter has a stronger precondition and weaker postcondition.

 One may wonder when one should write specifications using the notation ``x:a -> Pure b req ens`` versus ``x:a{req} -> Tot (y:b { ens y